Marklogic-retired/marklogic-data-hub/_pages/deploy/deploy-to-dhs.md

 After you create and test your project locally (your development environment) using Data Hub Framework, you can deploy your project to a DHS cluster (your production environment).

-The project properties in DHF and in DHS have the following differences.
+DHF projects and DHS projects have different default configurations:

 - mlFinalAppserverName
     |                      | DHF            | DHS            |